-This part deals with purchases of Target stock with section 338(h)(10) elections under the Old 338 Regulations.
-Most important, the Old 338 Regulations allowed open transaction treatment to Old T as well as requiring it for New T. This rule generally made a deemed asset sale under section 338(h)(10) more attractive than an actual asset sale, because, in the section 338(h)(10) stock sale, Old T could wait and see how the contingency would be resolved while recovering all of its asset basis immediately.
+Most important, the prior section 338 regulations allowed open transaction treatment to Old T as well as requiring it for New T. This rule generally made a deemed asset sale under section 338(h)(10) more attractive than an actual asset sale, because, in the section 338(h)(10) stock sale, Old T could wait and see how the contingency would be resolved while recovering all of its asset basis immediately.

-Sellers seeking open transaction treatment under the Old 338 Regulations might have been tempted to restructure an asset sale by dropping the assets into a newly-created subsidiary and selling the subsidiary's stock under a section 338(h)(10) election.
+Sellers seeking open transaction treatment under the prior regulations might have been tempted to restructure an asset sale by dropping the assets into a newly-created subsidiary and selling the subsidiary's stock with a section 338(h)(10) election.
 Using a newly-created subsidiary in a section 338(h)(10) transaction, however, was problematic.
 For the asset drop to be tax free under section 351, sellers had to retain "control" of Target "immediately after the exchange" by not, for example, entering into a binding commitment or other prearranged integrated plan to sell the Target stock to Acquiror at the time the assets are transferred.
 Rev. Rul.
-70-140, 1970-1 C.B.
-73 (agreement to sell stock in place when assets transferred to subsidiary; held, prearranged integrated plan, seller lacked "control").
+70-140, 1970-1 CB 73 (agreement to sell stock in place when assets transferred to subsidiary; held, prearranged integrated plan, seller lacked "control").